tsyirvo/react-native-starter/README.md

 yarn clean-cache
 ```

-And if you are using Xcode clean the project or even the build folder via `Product > Clean`

-You can auto generate some files for common tasks such as creating a new component with `yarn createComponent` or add a new reducer and actions with `yarn createReducer`.

 ## Other

 The project is using [ESlint](https://eslint.org/) and [Prettier](https://prettier.io/) for code formating, you can run ESlint via the command: